aryamanb13/nba-shot-chart/README.md

-# nba-shot-chart
-NBA Shot Charts
+# NBA Shot Charts
+Shot charts for NBA Players using NBA API.
+Inspired by tutorial from Hobe